goversap/help/docs/2020/faq.md

 ## 3. What details do you need for troubleshooting the issues?

-Please send the screenshots form the application running in Chrome with URL and "Developer tools" console.
+Please attach the screenshots from the application running in Chrome with URL and "Developer tools" console.

-Screenshot from respective SAP Gateway system from SAP Gui menu: System->Status SAP System Data -> Details.
+Screenshot from respective SAP Gateway system with version detais.
+The version detail are aviailable from SAP Gui menu: *System->Status SAP System Data -> Details*.

-## 4. Is there any way that I can pull the historical data?

-Unfortunately, the data is only collected when the Fiori Apps' Usage Plugin is active for the user, so there is no way to pull the historical data.